dablum25/test-game/server/README.md

 * Dividing treasure
 * Crafting
 * Define monster, NPC, player spawn points on zone map.
 Define warps on zone map.
+* Warp to bordering zone when edge reached
 * content
 * more content
 * even more content